-I, like many sci fi writers, have a galaxy in my mind.
-(Actually, mine encompasses much of the Local Group.)
+I have a galaxy in my mind.
 It is full of worlds and alien peoples, and they are constantly pestering me with their stories.
-I have no choice but to get them down as best I can.